Dbevan770/bash-nmap-parser-tool/README.md

 # bash-nmap-parser-tool
+To use this tool first redirect the output of an nmap command to a text file.

+Then run the tool, it will ask you what file you would like to parse, provide the full path.

-Tool developed in BASH that parses the output of an nmap command to return the services running on each IP and each of the IPs with said open service.
+Tool will run through the output and return to you all open services on the network, the amount of devices with the open service and their IPs.